 Our kids love this cluster of buildings around Cromwell road in South Kensington because of the seemingly endless things to do, see and experience – at the art- and design-oriented V&A Museum, the Natural History Museum and the Science Museum.
 As parents we love that we can all have a (mostly) free day out.
-It genuinely is a one-stop shop for hands-on fun for children of all ages and adults.
+Thanks to the numerous interactive exhibitions, it genuinely is a one-stop shop for hands-on fun for children of all ages and adults.
 When our bottomless pits need filling, we head to the pedestrianised area around the South Kensington tube station to hit the cafes, sandwich shops or restaurants.

 Pick up a free family trail from the museum’s Learning Centre, and set off to explore the museum through puzzles, drawing and observation games.
 ‘The Undiscovered Museum’ trail is recommended for ages 5+ and no prior booking is required.
 Photography is not permitted in some areas, but these are clearly marked.
 The family trails run until 31st March 2017.

 From how animals see the world to what effect the colour red has on humans, there are many interactive exhibitions and events going on all year round.
 The museum is a world-class visitor attraction and leading science research centre.
 It welcomes 5 million guests annually so go early or late to avoid crowds.
 My son has a particular interest in animals and especially dinosaurs, loving exhibits featuring dinosaur skulls or eggs.
 Admission is free, making it an easy way to spend a fun afternoon, and educating the kids without them even realising!